A wise son brings joy to his father, but a foolish man despises his mother. – Proverbs 15:20 (NIV)

 I have participated and watched enough sports to understand the games and know what is going on.
 I’ve watched my boys – and their friends – grow up and hone their skills.
 I’ve seen tough losses and unbelievable wins.
 I’ve been a part of it with them.

 Football is one of my favorites.
 I love the game and as a parent I love the team nature.
 No football team can win as an individual effort.
 Whether you have a passing or running game, you have to have a strong offensive line.
 And a strong offense doesn’t matter if the defense allows the same or more points.
-Teammates all need to execute the same play, they need to block for one another, you need to trust one another.
+Teammates must all execute the same play, block for one another, and trust each will do so as well.

-But as the boys have progressed in football, they speak a language with Dave that I don’t understand.
+But as they have progressed, they speak a language with Dave that I don’t understand.
 I know the positions and what they do, why you do a hard count on third and short, and when you need to go for it on fourth down.
 But I don’t fully understand the read-option, know which play is a 34-dive, or other play-specific conversations they have.
 I don’t know what the quarterback says in the huddle or what coaches say at half-time.
 I haven’t experienced two-a-day practices.
 I’ve never worn pads or a helmet for hours on end.
 I don’t know what they do in team meetings.
 I can no longer be part of what they are experiencing.

 And this is hard.

-As my kids grow up, I’ve been a part of what they do.
-Other than anatomy, I’ve had experiences in most things they have experienced.
+I’ve always been a part of what my boys do.
+Other than anatomy, I’ve experienced most the things they have.
 I’ve walked with them in their life.
 But football has come to be a part of their life I don’t share in that same way.
 I haven’t walked the halls of a school as big as Homestead or been to a state Forensics meet.
 I haven’t asked a girl to Homecoming.
-As much as I love football, it also represents that soon they will be independent adults, living their own lives.
+These unshared experiences demonstrate that they will soon be independent adults, living their own lives.

 This is good news.
 After all, we didn’t bring them into this world to keep them children forever.
 Our privilege as parents is to walk with our children as we teach them to walk on their own.
 As thankful as I am that they can now dress themselves, make breakfast, and do their own homework, these are also ways that they won’t need me anymore.